cansuynk/Generating-FEN-Descriptions-of-Chess-Boards/README.md

 <br />
 <br />
 #
 If you want to use any information or code snippet from the project, please reference me and this project.
+Also, please give a star to this repo.
 <br />